ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Without knowing the message content, can you deduce information from User A and User B?

-**Write an essay of one A4 page (400 to 500 words) based on the previous sources and examples, including app comparison and considering also the importance of E2E encrypted metadata.**
+**Write an essay of atleast 300 words based on the previous sources and examples, including app comparison and considering also the importance of E2E encrypted metadata.**

 Note also the use of the same phone number across different services.
 For example, WhatsApp shares phone numbers and other information with Meta Company outside of the European Union [^6].